Disability / Police / Questioning

 • take steps to take disabled people’s disabilities into account.

-Having due regard means that the police must think about their need to do these things in a way that’s appropriate in the circumstances.
+Having due regard means that the police must think about these needs and change their actions if necessary to meet these needs.

 Do the police need to have proof that I am behaving in an anti-social way?